kujenga/OpenBazaar/README.md

 - node: contains the files that run the node on the client
  - files here handle all server interactions and communication with the outside world
 - obelisk:
-- ppl: Contains information on other users in the market. each other user has their own file with nickname, keypair, and description.
+- ppl: Contains information on each user in the market.
+Each other user has their own file with nickname, keypair, and description.
+Can launch the server with any one of them
- - uncertain as to who's private key is stored for each. our's to communicate with them?
-Are they just test users?
 - pyelliptic:
-- shop: Contains the files for the user's website and homepage within the marketplace, as well as the entangled node locations
+- shop: Contains the files for the user's website and homepage within the marketplace, as well as the entangled node locations.
 - test: Contains code to test certain encryption functionality
 - util: Contains a single file for bitcoin keypair generation.